KQKQ-FM: History

-KRCB-FM (1969-1974)
+KRCB-FM (1969–1974)

 The station signed on in 1969 with the callsign KRCB-FM, and was co-owned with AM station KRCB.
 Through the first five years of operations, KRCB-FM simulcasted the AM station's programming.

-Rock (1974-1980)
+Rock (1974–1980)

 In 1974, KRCB-FM changed callsigns to KQKQ-FM, and flipped to a progressive rock format as "Rockradio KQ98".

-Top 40 (1980-2004)
+Top 40-CHR (1980–2004)

-In September 1980, KQKQ flipped to Top 40/CHR as "Sweet 98", becoming the Omaha market's first personality-driven FM music station, putting new pressure on market leader KGOR's automated CHR/MOR operation.
-Initially, the airstaff consisted of Mark Evans and Richard "Dick" Warner ("The Breakfast Flakes") in mornings, Gregory "Greg Koogler" MacArthur in middays, Bruce "Doc Winston" Soderholm in afternoons, Craig "Jay Taylor" Wendel in evenings, and "Brooklyn Dave" holding down overnights.
-Brooklyn Dave only lasted a few months before being replaced by Rick Jeffrey.
+On September 23, 1980, KQKQ flipped to top 40/CHR as "Sweet 98 FM", becoming the Omaha market's first personality-driven FM music station, putting new pressure on market leader KGOR's automated CHR/MOR operation.
+Initially, the airstaff consisted of Mark Evans and Dick Warner ("The Breakfast Flakes") in mornings, Gregory "Greg Koogler" MacArthur in middays, Bruce "Doc Winston" Soderholm in afternoons, Craig "Jay Taylor" Wendel in evenings, and "Brooklyn Dave" holding down overnights.
+Brooklyn Dave only lasted a few months before being replaced by Ricky Jeffrey.

-Operating on a shoestring budget in its early days, the station made its name through a variety of promotions and gimmicks under the guidance of General Manager and DJ William "Billy Cunningham" Honeylamb and Mark Evans, who doubled as Sweet 98 FM's first program director and morning DJ.
+Operating on a shoestring budget in its early days the station made its name through a variety of promotions and gimmicks under the guidance of General Manager and DJ William "Billy Cunningham" Honeylamb and Mark Evans who pull double duties as both Sweet 98 FM's first program director and morning jock.
 In September 1980, listeners were offered the opportunity to win $50,000 for answering their phones with the now iconic but legendary phrase, "I Listen to the new sound of Sweet 98 FM!"

-At approximately the same time, the station opened its "Supermouth" contest, whereby local teens competed for a year-long stint as a Sweet 98 evening jock, a $1,000-a-month salary, a $1,000 wardrobe, and use of a new Pontiac Firebird, emblazoned with station logos and a giant Supermouth emblem on the hood.
+At approximately the same time the station opened its "Supermouth" contest whereby local teens competed for a year-long stint as a Sweet 98 evening jock, a $1,000-a-month salary, a $1,000 wardrobe, and use of a new Pontiac Firebird, emblazoned with station logos and a giant Supermouth emblem on the hood.
 According to the station, it received over 5,000 applications, from which it auditioned over 300 in 30-second over-the-phone song intros.
 After narrowing the field to 20 semi-finalists who were given 15 minutes of live airtime apiece, 10 finalists received 30-minute auditions (again live).
 On February 14, 1981, after five hours of on-air auditions, Bill Cunningham proclaimed Alan Bone, an 18-year-old UNL student, the station's first Supermouth.
 In all, the station crowned seven Supermouths, the most successful of whom was Scotty "Hot Scott" O'Hanlon, who eventually dominated evenings for most of the late 80s.